poonchuanan/tp/docs/UserGuide.md

 ```

 #### Activity date is before application launch date or after today's date
-* Input that is before 2020-10-14 or after today's date.
+* When you input command that is before 2020-10-14 or after today's date.
 > `add f/ jelly c/ 90 d/ 2020-10-13`

 ```